n-gon

 - Angle

-Determine the size of the smallest internal angle of a right triangle which angles forming the successive members of the arithmetic sequence. - Angle in RT
+Determine the size of the smallest internal angle of a right triangle whose angles form consecutive terms of an arithmetic sequence. - Arithmetic sequence numbers

 The three numbers that make three consecutive members of an arithmetic sequence have a sum of 60 and a product of 7500.
-Find these numbers. - Angles in a triangle
+Find these numbers. - Angles of a hexagon

 The angles of the triangle ABC make an arithmetic sequence with the largest angle γ=100°.
 What sizes have other angles in a triangle? - Regular polygons

 Two regular polygons, x and y, are such that the number of sides of x is three more than the number of the sides of y.
-If the sum of the exterior angles of x and y is 117°, how many sides have x? - Area 4gon
+If the sum of the exterior angles of x and y is 117°, how many sides have x? - Angle in RT